opis/docs/json-schema/2.x/filters.md

 #### data-exists

-Checks if the current value is a json pointer that can resolve the data.
+Checks if the current value is a JSON pointer that can resolve the data.

 Arguments